IMF sees China slowdown risks, urges Beijing to float yuan

 China has described the yuan devaluation as modest and part of reforms to make the currency more market-driven, which coincided with the country's push to have the yuan included in the IMF's Special Drawing Rights (SDRs) basket.

-But the move spooked financial markets, as investors feared it could lead to competitive devaluations which could destabilize the fragile global economy.
+But the move spooked financial markets, as investors feared it could lead to competitive devaluations which could destabilise the fragile global economy.

 Chinese officials have pledged to push financial reforms to make the yuan more convertible as they seek to win the IMF's approval for the yuan's inclusion into SDRs.